The Wall (British game show): Final Decision

 After the third question in Round 3, the isolated player is sent a contract by the host and must either sign or destroy it.
-Signing the contract gives up the team bank in favour of a guaranteed payout, equal to the Free Fall winnings plus an additional £2,500 for every question answered correctly in Rounds 2 and 3.
-If the isolated player destroys the contract, the team receives their final bank total instead.
 After the three red balls have dropped in Round 3 and the final bank is calculated (or after the last question if there is less than £3 banked), the isolated player returns to the stage to reveal his/her decision.
 Only at this point does he/she learn the number of correct answers given, the payout total, and the team's final bank.
+If the isolated player signs the contract, the team gives up the team bank in favour of a guaranteed payout, equal to the Free Fall winnings plus an additional £2,500 for every question answered correctly in Rounds 2 and 3.
 If the isolated player destroys the contract, the team receives their final bank total instead.

-The maximum possible guaranteed payout is £52,500 (series 1–3) or £60,000 (series 4–), obtained by scoring £37,500 (£45,000 from series 4 onwards), in Free Fall and answering all six questions correctly in Rounds 2 and 3.
+The maximum possible guaranteed payout is £52,500 (series 1–3) or £60,000 (series 4), obtained by scoring £37,500 (£45,000 during series 4), in Free Fall and answering all six questions correctly in Rounds 2 and 3.
 The maximum possible bank total is £687,495 (£977,495 from series 4 onwards), obtained by answering every question correctly, having every green ball drop into the highest-valued slot, and having the five mandatory red balls each drop into a £1 slot.